arbor-sim/arbor/doc/contrib/index.rst

 -  If you add functionality, add tests if applicable.
 This helps make sure Arbor is stable and functionality does what it’s supposed to do.
--  If you add/change the public C++ API, provide Python wrappings.
+-  If you work on the public C++ API, provide Python wrappings.
 -  Make sure Arbor compiles and has no new warnings.

 Add examples or unit tests